SafeZone: Overseas travel safety app

 How to use SafeZone

-Once the app is downloaded, you register yourself as a user by entering your University email address.
+Once you have downloaded the app, register by entering your University email address.

 SafeZone has four buttons that can be used to obtain information or request assistance from Security Officers when you travel overseas: